Creators247/My-Git-Hub-Repo/README.md

 # Usage
  to Go to the Personal repo pages click on the Repo Name at the top of Each repo-cards

+# Note
-# Note => when creating this app i ran into a lot of issues when and it made me not to delete the unnecessary folders and files so please this are the to files that i am not using  (scr) & (public)
+=> when creating this app i ran into a lot of issues when and it made me not to delete the unnecessary folders and files so please this are the to files that i am not using  (scr) & (public)

-# Note => after deploying my site to netlify, my 404 page stopped showing and was over reading by netlify 404 page so i  had to add up a netlify custom 404 page at (netlify.toml)
+# Note =>
+after deploying my site to netlify, my 404 page stopped showing and was over ridding by netlify 404 page